simonjvardy/python-modular-programming/Chapter 2 - Inventory Control System/README.md

 ## About ##

-This app is a sample program that allows the user to keep track of a company's stock inventory.
+This app is a sample program using a modular design that allows the user to keep track of a company's stock inventory.

 ---